mksipe/Shell-Script-Lib/README.md

 ## What Does it do?

->Creates a library of Shell Scripts.
+>Creates a library of shell scripts.

->Includes Pre-Made Software.

->Installs Firewall.
+>Installs firewall.

->Sets System Backups.
+>Sets up system backups.

->Installs Anti-Intrusion Software and Antiviruses.
+>Installs Anti-Instusion software and Antivirus.

->Has Searching Programs that find "Hacking Tools"

->Has an Audit Checking Program to find vulns.
+>Has search programs to find "hacking tools"

->Can help find your System Information.

->Install Default Debian Packages.

->Make a Full System Update.
+>Installs default debian packages.

+>Makes system wide update.

 ## REQUIREMENTS